Prophecy Productions: History

-In 2007, Alcest were signed, who developed into Prophecy's most successful band as years went by.
+In 2007, Alcest was signed, which became Prophecy's most successful band as years went by.
 Alcest's ambitious fourth album Shelter was recorded on Iceland with Sigur Rós' producer Birgir Jón Birgisson and features Neil Halstead, leader of Shoegazing-veterans Slowdive, as guest musician.
 Shelter marked the so-far highest chart entry of a Prophecy-artist (#28), surpassed to years later by Kodama.
 Amongst multiple entries in Germany, USA, Finland and Norway, Alcest are the only band on the label who not only tour Europe and North America, but also South America, Asia and Australia.
-Alcest belong to the most prominent representers of Shoegaze metal.
+Alcest belong to the most prominent representers of Shoegaze Metal.
 Due to their ongoing work with Alcest and groups such as Les Discrets or Lantlôs, Prophecy play a crucial role in this scene.

 2010 saw the release of the compilation Whom the Moon a Nightsong Sings on Prophecy's sublabel Auerbach Tonträger as a double album putting together many established and new artists from the field of nature-related Folk music with exclusive songs.
 This sampler also announced the reunion of Empyrium, who were on temporary hiatus, in the shape of the track The Days Before the Fall.

 Eventually, Empyrium put Prophecy into public awareness for the first time due to the label's economic success: In 2011, it was awarded with the so-called Silver Award by European independent label association IMPALA for the first three Empyrium-albums, meaning that they have sold 20.000 copies within Europe each.
 One year later, Prophecy also received Impala Silver Awards for albums by Dornenreich, The Vision Bleak, Alcest and Sol Invictus.

 2014 was the first time Prophecy were featured with two releases simultaneously in the Media Control charts: Empyrium's The Turn of the Tides and 1994 – 2014, a vinyl boxset.

 In 2017, founder Martin Koller adopted Los Angeles as his second home and today uses the City of Angels as the epicenter for Prophecy's foray into America.
-Metal industry veteran Rayshele Teige, who is based in L.A., works alongside Koller in California.
+Metal industry veteran Rayshele Teige, who is based in L.A. works alongside Koller in California.

 In 2020, Summerland by Dutch rock band Dool marked the first top-ten entry of a Prophecy act in Germany at #9 and #5 (vinyl).